1 1/2 Story House Plans

 Luxury House Plans

 Seeking high levels of comfort and accommodation?
 Welcome to the luxury house plans collection!
 Luxury floor plans combine great functionality with dazzling form - no matter how big or small.
-If you’re looking for a large luxury mansion plan, like blueprint , we have plenty of big beauties to choose from.
+If you’re looking for a large luxury mansion plan, like blueprint , we have plenty of big ones to choose from.
 However, if you prefer a smaller plan with luxurious details, like plan --check out that master bath, the built-ins featured in the family room, and all those cool ceilings--we’ve got you covered on that front too!
 At Dream Home Source, we understand that luxury comes in a wide variety of sizes, styles and layouts (and, perhaps most importantly, budgets!)
 So, whether you're dreaming of a traditional European, Georgian, Chateau, or Italianate estate home or an understated but elegant Prairie or lodge-like mountain house, or a sleek modern oasis, you'll find a wealth of impressive options in the collection below.

 Mansion House Plans